hapi-swagger/hapi-swagger/README.md

 ### Options
 There are number of options for advance use case.
 In most case you should only have to provide the apiVersion and basePath.

-* apiVersion: the version of your API
+* `apiVersion`: string The version of your API
-* basePath: the base URL of the API i.e. 'http://localhost:3000'
+* `basePath`: string The base URL of the API i.e. `http://localhost:3000`
-* documentationPath: the path to the default documentation page - the default is: '/documentation',
+* `documentationPath`:  string The path to the default documentation page - the default is: `/documentation`,
-* enableDocumentationPage: enable the display of the documentation page - the default is: true,
+* `enableDocumentationPage`: boolean Enable the display of the documentation page - the default is: `true`,
-* endpoint: the JSON endpoint that descibes the API - the default is: '/docs'
+* `endpoint`: string the JSON endpoint that descibes the API - the default is: `/docs`
-* pathPrefixSize: selects what segment of the URL path is used to group endpoints - the default is: 1
+* `pathPrefixSize`: number Selects what segment of the URL path is used to group endpoints - the default is: `1`
-* payloadType: weather accepts JSON or form parameters for payload - the default is: 'json'
+* `payloadType`: string Weather accepts `json` or `form` parameters for payload - the default is: `json`
-* produces: an array of the output types from your API - the default is: ['application/json']
+* `produces`: array The output types from your API - the default is: `['application/json']`
-* authorizations: an object containing [swagger authorization objects](https://github.com/swagger-api/swagger-spec/blob/master/versions/1.2.md#515-authorization-object), the keys mapping to HAPI auth strategy names.
+* `authorizations`: object Containing [swagger authorization objects](https://github.com/swagger-api/swagger-spec/blob/master/versions/1.2.md#515-authorization-object), the keys mapping to HAPI auth strategy names.
 No defaults are provided.
-* info: a [swagger info object](https://github.com/swagger-api/swagger-spec/blob/master/versions/1.2.md#513-info-object) with metadata about the API.
+* `info`: a [swagger info object](https://github.com/swagger-api/swagger-spec/blob/master/versions/1.2.md#513-info-object) with metadata about the API.
+    * `title`   string  Required.
+The title of the application.
+    * `description` string  Required.
+A short description of the application.
+    * `termsOfServiceUrl`   string  A URL to the Terms of Service of the API.
+    * `contact` string  An email to be used for API-related correspondence.
+    * `license` string  The license name used for the API.
+    * `licenseUrl`  string  A URL to the license used for the API.

 ### Response Object